For information regarding making travel arrangements, housing, orientation, and living in Iowa City please visit the New Students webpage.

 First, a word of caution: locating suitable off-campus housing in August can be rather difficult.
 If you prefer to live off-campus, we recommend trying to secure an apartment prior to arrival.
 Our staff cannot assist you in your search for off-campus housing, but we can supply you with suggestions as to where to research possibilities.
 Still, this option is available to you if you do not wish to live in a residence hall.

-If your exchange includes on-campus housing as a benefit, and you choose to live in off-campus housing rented from landlords, the Office for Study Abroad will issue you a check for the equivalent of the cost of a shared room in the Mayflower that you can apply toward rent.
+If your exchange includes on-campus housing as a benefit, and you choose to live in off-campus housing rented from landlords, the Study Abroad office will issue you a check for the equivalent of the cost of a shared room in the Mayflower that you can apply toward rent.
 See Off-Campus Housing Service for listings of available off-campus housing.

 When will I meet my academic adviser?